markihab/Guess-game/README.md

 - Convert the type of the variables.
 - Use Ternary Operator insted of if condition.
 - Apply the Dry principal, thus writing more clean code.
-- Upload Project on Github using Gi.
+- Upload Project on Github using Git.